dcunited001/dcunited001.github.io/_drafts/metamodernism-and-the-hipster-cycle-of-art.md

 ---
-title: "Metamodernism, Retromodernism and the Hipsters Guarding our Wellspings"
+title: "Metamodernism & Retromodernism: Wellspings of Art & Culture"
 categories: "blog"
 tags: "sociology politics"
-headline: ""
+headline: "A treatise on art as suffering for art's sake"
 author:
   name: "David Conner"
 excerpt: ""
 ---

-So, I'm an aesthitician.
-Sometimes I do nails and sometimes I do hair, but mostly I do art.
+Soo I'm an aesthitician.
+Sometimes I do nails ... but mostly I do art.
 Everyone has their interpretation of art, but do some of us have more acuity for seeing the beauty in art?
 If beauty is in the eye of the beholder, how do we develop that ability to see it?
 Is such beauty inherint in anything?
 If so, are there things better left unseen?
 What determines what our mind decides to focus on?

 If the conscious layer of the mind is like the surface of water and thoughts are like the bubbles the subconscious allows to rise to the